PratheekGaba-111/CivicFix/README.md

 ## Usage

 1. Register or log in as a user.
 2. Submit a civic issue with location and image link.
-3. Admin can view all reports and track them in real time.
+3. The submission is saved in the MySQL Database

 ## License